 After the Effective Time of the Reverse Stock Split, should our board of directors elect to implement it, each stockholder will own fewer shares of Class A or Class B common stock.
 The Reverse Stock Split will affect all of our stockholders uniformly, however, and will not affect any stockholder's percentage ownership interests in the Company, except to the extent that the Reverse Stock Split results in any of our stockholders owning a fractional share that is paid in cash or transferred to the Company for no consideration, in each such case as described above.
-Voting rights and other rights and preferences of the holders of our Class A and Class B common stock will not be affected by the Reverse Stock Split (other than as a result of the payment of cash in lieu of fractional shares of Class A common stock or the transfer of fractional shares of Class B common stock to the Company for no consideration).
-For example, a holder of two percent of the voting power of the outstanding shares of our Class A and Class B common stock will continue to hold two percent (assuming there is no impact as a result of the payment of class B common stock to the Company for no consideration) of the voting power of the outstanding shares of Class A and Class B common stock or the transfer of fractional shares of Class B common stock to the Company for no consideration) and the split will continue to hold two percent (assuming there is no impact as a result of the payment of cash in lieu of sits fractional shares of Class A common stock to the transfer of fractional shares of Class B common stock to the Company for no consideration) of the voting power of the outstanding shares of our Class A and Class B common stock immediately after the Reverse Stock Split.
-The number of stockholders of record will not be affected by the Reverse Stock Split (except to the extent that any stockholder holds only a fractional share interest and receives cash for such interest after such Reveres Stock Split).
+Voting rights and other rights and preferences of the holders of our Class A and Class B common stock will not be affected by the Reverse Stock Split (other than as a result of the payment of cash in lieu of fractional shares of Class A common stock or the transfer of fractional shares of class B common stock to the Company for no consideration).
+For example, a holder of two percent of the voting power of the outstanding shares of our Class A and Class B common stock immediately before the Reverse Stock Split will continue to hold two percent (assuming there is no impact as a result of the payment of cash in lieu of issuing fractional shares of Class A common stock or the transfer of fractional shares of Class B common stock to the Company for no consideration) of the voting power of the outstanding shares of our Class A and Class B common stock immediately after the Reverse Stock Split.
+The number of stockholders of record will not be affected by the Reverse Stock Split (except to the extent that any stockholder holds only a fractional share interest and receives cash for such interest after such Reverse Stock Split).